 - Fines and penalties resulting from violations of (or noncompliance with) federal, state, or local laws and regulations.

 Establishing a Budget

 The service center is to establish a budget separate from any other activity.
-This budget will be entered in the financial accounting system under a unique account number assigned by the Controller’s Office.
+This budget is entered in Workday under unique FDM worktags assigned by the Controller’s Office.

 Each nonfederally-funded equipment item having an original cost of $5,000 or greater should be capitalized and depreciated over the useful live of the item.